 “I think this kid is going to be a hell of a player.
 But it can go either way.
 He seems to be solid but he’s a high school kid.
 You’ve got to make a choice based on what you need today.
 But I think he’s a hell of a player.”
 (Red Auerbach)

 That post-draft summer, the army began to line up at six in the morning to get a ticket to see young Kobe play in the Summer League, not expecting that two decades would attach their hero to their world in extraordinary ways.
-They had no idea that the human would be the special and then the iconic.
-All they wanted was a glimpse of something unseen.
-These were citizens of a city that were used to the duality of romance and myth.
-Somehow it leaked out that Lakers General Manager Jerry West thought so highly of Kobe, he said he was going to be one of the greatest players in NBA history.
+They had no idea that the human would be the special, and the special would be the iconic.

-1996 was also revolutionary.
-Kobe entered the NBA when the billion dollar sports media machine was undergoing a subtle change.
-If preferences had always driven the industry- fans hate, fans love- it was hard to differentiate who was suddenly talking: journalist or fan?
-ESPN was over a decade old and it had created a cottage industry of television journalists who became stars and had as many egocentricities and judgments as the athletes they covered.
+Kobe entered the NBA when the billion dollar sports media machine was on the cusp of change.
+ESPN, over a decade old, created a cottage industry of television journalists who had as many egocentricities and judgments as the athletes they covered.
 It was circular.
-Skin deep biases feasting upon experiences and subliminal messages which pulled subconscious strings.
+Skin deep biases feasting upon sound bites and subliminal messages, which pulled subconscious strings.

 But his army- they would eat dirt if he begged them to- wears tinted glasses.
-They know only one thing: Kobe is the greatest basketball player ever to walk the earth.
-He has nine lives.
-He had a broken body that he continually manipulated which translates into I singular.
-I can overcome my life too.
+They know only one thing: Kobe has nine lives.
+He had a broken body that he continually manipulated.

 Kobe in Indiana, in game 4 of the 2000 NBA Finals, in overtime after Shaq fouled out, won the Lakers the game and they took a 3-1 lead in the series which the Pacers and Reggie Miller could not overcome.
-That was the beginning of the Kobe Bryant stardom which has never fallen to earth, even after he was charged with sexual assault, even after the Shaq trade, even after the Smush years, even after being annihilated by the Celtics in 2008.
+That was the beginning of the Kobe Bryant stardom, which has never fallen to earth, even after he was charged with sexual assault, even after the Shaq trade, even after the Smush years, even after being annihilated by the Celtics in 2008.
 His failures only made his fans even more committed to him.
-Defeats, trade demands, injuries- while they affect other players, Kobe’s jersey remained the top selling, even when he wasn’t in the playoffs, even when he only played 30 games.

-The army has done crazy things since Kobe announced his retirement.
-Some have quit their jobs to see every game.
-Kobe has played in 66 of them, something no one expected from a broken bodied player.
+His army did crazy things after Kobe announced his retirement in 2015.
+Some quit their jobs so they could see every game.
+Kobe played in 66 games his last season, something no one expected from a broken bodied player.
 I know one person who bought tickets, flew across the country and then kept his fingers crossed Kobe would play.
 He had to go through a lot of mental exercises to figure out which ticket to buy.
 Not the second night of a back to back but the next game.
 It was important to see Kobe in Staples.
 To see him one last time.

-He was 18 years old in a culture without social media and reflexive analysis.
-Fans bonded the old fashion way which is the most salient piece to understand about Kobe’s army.
+The first time was when he was 18 years old.
+In a culture without social media and reflexive analysis, fans bonded the old fashion way, which is the most salient piece to understand about Kobe’s army.
 They are old school.
-They came on board without Facebook and Twitter and Instagram.
+They came on board without Facebook and Twitter, Snapchat and Instagram.
 They heard a kid say he was good enough to play in the league.
 They watched him perform.
 They read about his work ethic.
 They were inspired by his passion and how he didn’t cheat the game.
-He never cheated the game.
 And so the army grew.
 L.A.
 Atlanta.
 D.C.
 New York.
 London.
 Beijing.
 Rome.
 Mexico City.
 Detroit.
 Paris.
 They kept signing up.

-They will know after the game tonight, even if they don’t want to accept it, Kobe Bryant is not immortal.
-He is not a robot.
-He is not a machine.
-He is human who had a grand and luxurious career.
+Kobe was not immortal, regardless of the myth.
+He was not a robot.
+He was not a machine.
+He was a human who had a grand and luxurious career.
 He defied all the odds except the obvious one of age.
 He pushed back every narrative of him.
 The paradox was his lifeblood.
-Men are supposed to crack and bend and tremble.
+Men are supposed to crack and bend and tremble, aren’t they?

 Bless the army.
 They kept him going.
 They kept him sane.
 They pushed him to excel.
 But the precept of the world is death and loss.
 Everyone loses their career.